Why Data Governance is Essential for the Insurance Industry

 Alation has also supported American Family Insurance (AmFam) in its mission to transition from a “no legacy systems; no legacy mindset” to a more agile approach that leverages Alation Analytics Stewardship Application.
 This has helped the Fortune 500 insurance company drive more value from self-service analytics while ensuring accurate and compliant data use.

-Alation’s Data Catalog enables insurers to create a people-first, active data governance approach so that decision-makers can trust the data underlying their analyses while still meeting increasingly strict compliance requirements.
+Alation’s data catalog enables insurers to create a people-first, active data governance approach so that decision-makers can trust the data underlying their analyses while still meeting increasingly strict compliance requirements.
 With Alation’s Data Catalog, teams can adopt a data culture by breaking down silos, accelerating data governance, and empowering data governance leaders.

-The Alation Data Catalog uses machine learning to drive pattern recognition so that insurers gain insight into how people use data, including popularity rankings, user breakdowns, and usage recommendations.
+The Alation data catalog uses machine learning to drive pattern recognition so that insurers gain insight into how people use data, including popularity rankings, user breakdowns, and usage recommendations.
 To implement data policies and procedures, insurers can use our automated business glossary that aligns business and technical terminologies to establish common definitions across all stakeholders.
 Finally, our natural language search capabilities reinforce policies and procedures so that everyone can use the best and most relevant data, faster.

 Interested to learn more?
 Book a demo with us today.